-There are two levels of Religious Certification.
-Basic Certification consists of receiving 40 hours of faith formation in Doctrine, Scripture, and Methodology.
-Advanced Certification consists of receiving 90 hours in Doctrine, Scripture, and Methodology.
-Both Basic and Advanced Offerings are always to include formation in prayer.
+Basic Certification consists of receiving 30 hours of faith formation in Doctrine, Scripture, Christian Spirituality and Methodology.
+Advanced Certification consists of receiving 60 hours in Doctrine, Scripture, Christian Spirituality and Methodology.

 In order to obtain Basic or Advanced Certification or Renewal, all DREs, CREs, and Youth Ministers are to obtain 12 hours of certification credit per year.
 Catechists are to receive 6 hours of certification credit per year.
 Note: The time that is spent preparing to teach second grade or sixth grade, for example, while necessary and helpful for personal growth, is not considered part of Certification hours.
 The faith formation for certification is to be at an adult level.